 State Licensing Boards trying public patience

 With the affordability of technology and public healthcare, when will they exhaust the public’s patience?
-People grow weary of self-interested state licensing boards conveniently limiteing options.
-In this case, at least, Teledoc has the means to stand toe-to-toe with the state licensing board.
+People grow weary of self-interested state licensing boards conveniently limiting options.
+In this case, at least, Teladoc has the means to stand toe-to-toe with the state licensing board.
 But what about the next wave of emerging technology that threatens a state board?
 In North Carolina, viable small businesses shut down due to orders deemed illegal by The United States Supreme Court.
 Who pays for entrepreneurship crushed out by the next state licensing board’s “theory of harm” that they can’t prove?
 There should be some measure in that gray area of “oversight” that calls for actual proof.
 At the very least, boards can offer thorough research and investigation.
 State licensing boards cannot shut down a viable and profitable business simply because it competes with the board’s participants.

 While expanding markets continue to offer new opportunities, a savvy public demand options.
 The status quo will not hold for long.
 Technology will continue to develop, and people will demand further improvement in their access to care.
 People deserve choices in how to obtain that care.
 Yet, state licensing boards hold onto tired language of statutes quickly becoming outdated.
 Actions mimicking the same clutching that hindered email from replacing snail mail.
 The insistent drum of technology as it marches on will proves what a fool’s exercise that is.
 Many licensing boards across the country, Texas included, don’t employ Parker’s immunity measures.
 This begs the more reasonable question, who will pay for the damages?
-Teledoc made clear that treble damages in the face of its scheduled IPO would run into the tens of millions.
+Teladoc made clear that treble damages in the face of its scheduled IPO would run into the tens of millions.

 Brighter Image Lab is an advocate for consumers

-However, companies like Teledoc are not the only ones on the front lines of this critical shift in consumer advocacy.
+However, companies like Teladoc are not the only ones on the front lines of this critical shift in consumer advocacy.
 Fighting for decades, Brighter Image Lab brings clients the very best in affordable teeth whitening and state-of-the-art removable smile makeovers.
 Find out how Press On Veneers has leveraged technology, creating a new smile enhancement.
 Brighter Image Lab challenges the status quo and allows consumers to have a choice regarding the appearance of their smile.
 Before you pay thousands for dental veneers or a Snap On Smile, call and speak with Laurie Hall.
 Ask about the options available with Press On Veneer removable veneers.